Add To Favorites

 Why do canals incorporate locks?
 Find the "key" to lock engineering with this art-infused lesson plan.

-Using your research as a guide, work as a group to construct a representation of lock system out of Model Magic® and recycled materials.
+Using research as a guide, groups construct a representation of lock system out of Model Magic® and recycled materials.
 Model Magic that is fresh from the pack will stick to itself.
 Dried pieces can be glued together.
 Incorporate recycled materials like cardboard or craft sticks to build the chambers.
 Create boats from modeling compound to bring the model to life.
 Add additional recycled materials to replicate water and other canal features.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step